-- 7. Residents who observe vandalism within or around residential facilities, and who do not report the vandalism to our office, Residence Life staff (RA) or University Police can also be found financially or judicially liable for damages. - 8.
-A student's failure to remit payment when found financially liable will result in an administrative hold being placed on the student's University account.
-This hold may prevent a student from scheduling classes or completing a housing application. - Because the University considers it a privilege and not a right to reside in campus housing, those students who, on the basis of campus records, participate in or are responsible for excessive and/or malicious damage to University property may be required to immediately vacate campus housing and/or may lose on-campus housing privileges.
+- 8. A student's failure to remit payment when found financially liable will result in an administrative hold being placed on the student's University account.
+This hold may prevent a student from scheduling classes or completing a housing application. - 9.
+Because the University considers it a privilege and not a right to reside in campus housing, those students who, on the basis of campus records, participate in or are responsible for excessive and/or malicious damage to University property may be required to immediately vacate campus housing and/or may lose on-campus housing privileges.